 - Improved immune system

-Now that you know how important sleep is to your health, how do you get better sleep each night?
+Now that you know how important sleep is and you really need sleep to stay healthy, how do you get better sleep each night?

 1. Stick to a routine

 Setting up a night time routine can help you fall asleep faster.
 Performing the same set of tasks each night will start to alert your body that it is time to sleep.
 Before too long, just performing the first few tasks in your routine will have you yawning.
 Everyone’s bedtime routine will differ, but there are a few tried and true things you can include in your routine.

 - Cut out caffeine around 4pm.
 It can be tempting to drink coffee or grab a soda on your way home from the office, but it will only keep you up longer.

 - Caffeine can stay in your system for hours after you drink it.
 Get a better night sleep by avoiding caffeine in the evening.

 - If you happen to drink a cup of coffee late at night, check out these tips on how to fall asleep with caffeine in your system